dimitripontocss/dimitripontocss/README.md

 <h4 align="left">🤝I'm 21 years old and I've always been looking for an area where I could find myself professionally, until I happily discovered programming and fell in love with all the possibilities and challenges that await me.
 </h4>
-<h4 align="left">🔭I'm currently studying Electrical Engineering with a Major in Robotics and Industrial Automation and concluded a  FullStack Web Development Bootcamp at Driven Education.</h4>
+<h4 align="left">🔭I'm currently working at Axia Futures developing new applications while maintaining and improving existing applications.</h4>
 <h4 align="left">🌱Always working on a better version of dimitri.exe (myself)</h4>

 <h3 align="left">Contact me:</h3>